quantify-os/quantify-core/docs/usage.rst

 Instrument
 -----------

-An Instrument is a container for parameters that typically (but not necesarily) corresponds to a physical piece of hardware.
+An Instrument is a container for parameters that typically (but not necessarily) corresponds to a physical piece of hardware.

 Instruments provide the following functionality.